General Constants

 Methods for accessing constants

 In different programming interfaces, the ways of accessing constants are slightly different.
 In the C language interface, the constant name is prefixed with "COPT_" (like COPT_MAXIMIZE).
-For details, please refer to the corresponding chapters of each programming language API reference manual:
+For details, please refer to the corresponding chapters for each programming language API: